Parallel sequential Monte Carlo for stochastic gradient-free nonconvex optimization: The algorithm

 To be precise, let us start by denoting the \textit{incremental} marginal likelihood associated to $\pi_t^{(m)}$ and its estimate $\pi_t^{(m),N}$ as $Z_{1:t}^{(m)}$ and $Z_{1:t}^{(m),N}$, respectively.
 They can be explicitly obtained by first computing

 and then updating the running products

 and

-The quantity $Z_{1:t}^{(m)}$ is a local performance index that keeps track of the ``quality'' of the $m$-th particle system $\{\theta_t^{(i,m)}\}_{i=1}^N$ \cite{elvira2017adapting} and, hence, we use $\{Z_{1:t}^{(m),N}\}_{m=1}^M$ to determine the best performing worker.
+The quantity $Z_{1:t}^{(m)}$ is a local performance index that keeps track of the ``quality'' of the $m$-th particle system $\{\theta_t^{(i,m)}\}_{i=1}^N$ \citep{elvira2017adapting} and, hence, we use $\{Z_{1:t}^{(m),N}\}_{m=1}^M$ to determine the best performing worker\footnote{{If we interpret each sequence of index sets $(\mathcal{I}_t^{(m)})_{t\ge 1}$ as a different model (since different indices yield different potentials) then $Z_{1:t}^{(m)}$ is the Bayesian evidence in favour of model $m$.
+Let us note, however, that $Z_{1:t}^{(m)}$ is not a direct indicator of the performance of worker $m$ as an optimizer.
+The fact that $Z_{1:t}^{(m_1)} > Z_{1:t}^{(m_2)}$ does not necessarily imply that the estimate of $\theta^\star$ computed from worker $m_1$ is quantifiably better than the estimate computed from worker $m_2$.}}.
 Given the index of the best performing sampler, which is given by

 we obtain a maximum-a-posteriori (MAP) estimator,